Wynnum Wolves FC

-Wynnum Wolves Football Club, Wolves FC, or WDSC Wolves FC, is a semi professional football club with home grounds in Boundary Street, Tingalpa, Brisbane, Australia.
-Founded in 1921, the club has a long tradition and currently competes in the Football Queensland Premier League 2.
+Wynnum Wolves Football Club, Wolves FC, or WDSC Wolves FC, also known as the Brisbane Wolves FC, is a semi-professional football club with home grounds in Boundary Street, Tingalpa, Brisbane, Australia.
+Founded in 1921, the club has a long tradition and currently competes in the Football Queensland Premier League and promoted in National Premier Leagues Queensland for 2024 seasons.

 About the Club

 Wolves FC has men's, women's, and youth teams for girls and boys from the ages of 6 and up.
 Located at Carmichael Park, Wolves FC provides the opportunity for all ages to enjoy playing competitive football.
 Wolves FC has a long history in the Brisbane Competition dating back to 1921 when Wynnum entered in the highest division.

-The WDSC (Wynnum District Soccer Club) operates in conjunction with the Moreton Bay Sports club which facilitates numerous sporting and recreational events for the community.
-Clubs associated with the Moreton Bay Sports club are the Wynnum Manly District Cricket Club, Wynnum District Darts Club, and other various organisations that initiate community activities.
+The WDSC (Wynnum District Soccer Club) operates in conjunction with the Moreton Bay Sports Club, which facilitates numerous sporting and recreational events for the community.
+Clubs associated with the Moreton Bay Sports Club are the Wynnum Manly District Cricket Club, Wynnum District Darts Club, and other various organisations that initiate community activities.